 HSV-1 is commonly known as cold sores.
-Cold sores, also known as fever blisters, are contagious and are usually transmitted to others through kissing.
-More than half of the population in the United States has HSV-1.
+Cold sores, also known as fever blisters, are contagious and usually transmitted through kissing.
+More than half of the U.S. population is infected with HSV-1.
 Most people are infected with HSV-1 during childhood from a non-sexual kiss from a relative or friend who has kissed them during an active outbreak of oral HSV-1.
 You need only come into contact with a cold sore once to contract HSV-1.

-HSV-1 can also be transferred to the eyes by touching your eyes with contaminated fingers or by someone else when kissing or hugging, allowing the cold sore to come into contact with their eye.
-Herpes infections of the eye have all the usual symptoms and can lead to blindness.
+HSV-1 can also be transmitted to the eyes by touching the eyes with contaminated fingers or by kissing or hugging an infected person, allowing the cold sore to come into contact with the eye.
+Herpes infections of the eye typically present with characteristic symptoms and can lead to blindness.

 It is possible to have an oral HSV-2 (genital herpes) outbreak inside and around the mouth.
 Oral genital herpes is not all that common.
 It often appears on the roof of the mouth.
-However, so do Canker sores, so it's vital to get a diagnosis if you have recurring symptoms in your mouth.
+However, so do Canker sores, so it's vital to obtain a diagnosis if you have recurrent oral symptoms.
 HSV-2 can also mimic Canker sores on the tongue, cheek, or gums.

 Add comment